aaemnnosttv/silk-docs/hooks.md

 ```

 There's no question what the above code does, and each component is now a handy building block which can be used to quickly compose powerful actions with a single line of code.

+### Automatic Return

+Hooks now automatically return the first argument passed to the callback if nothing is returned by it.

+> Note: Unfortunately there is no way to reliably detect whether a function returns nothing (void) or null, as PHP returns null when no return is made.
+Ideally, it might be better to throw an exception in the case of no return made for a filter callback, but automatic return is a nice second best.

+This protects a filtered value from being wiped out if nothing is returned, and also enables the ability to use any filter as an action.
+Sometimes it can be useful to hook onto a particular filter for the sake of timing, rather than manipulating its value.
+We already know that both filters and actions are essentially all filters under the hood, the difference is made by the invoking function (`do_action` or `apply_filters`).

 ## Remove on Steroids with `off()`